clairedavid/intro_to_ml/week2/NN1_feedforward.md

 \end{pmatrix}
 ```

 Note that we do not have an index $i$ for the weight matrix $W^{(\ell)}$.
 Why?
 Because the weights are unique for a given network.
-In fact the weights are optimized after the network has incorporated all the data samples.
-We will actually determine the optimal weights in the next chapter after.
+In fact the weights -- and the biases -- are optimized after the network has incorporated all the data samples.
+We will actually determine the optimal weights and biases in the next chapter after.

 Let's now see how we calculate all the values of the activation units!